 Like most property buyers, you may have been saving up all your life to finally buy your first one-bedroom apartment.
-And now that you are about to fulfill your dream, your real estate agent is asking several questions: how you managed to put that sum together, what is your job, whether you inherited any money, whether you have multiple jobs, etc.
+And now that you are about to fulfill your dream, your real estate agent is asking several questions: how you managed to put that sum together, what your job is, whether you inherited any money, whether you have multiple jobs, etc.

-Real estate agents facilitate transactions involving the transfer of high-value items (in this case properties) between parties and the resulting movement of money.
+Real estate agents facilitate transactions involving the transfer of high-value items (in this case, properties) between parties and the resulting movement of money.
 These high-value transactions are susceptible to money laundering because the movement of a large amount of money could be used to turn funds that were earned illicitly into clean funds.
 How is this possible?

 Let’s consider the following scenario:

-Mr. X has made a large sum of money by acting as a middle-man in a large transaction involving the trafficking of illegal substances.
-Now Mr. X is sitting on €500,000 which he would like to spend, hopefully without attracting the attention of the tax authorities.
-Mr. X really wants to buy the latest Maserati.
-If he tries to do this with the income he actually declares from the sales he makes through his portable hot dog stand, he may raise the attention of the Tax Compliance Unit who would ask how could he afford a luxury car.
+Mr. X has made a large sum of money by acting as a middleman in a large transaction involving the trafficking of illegal substances.
+Now Mr. X is sitting on €500,000, which he would like to spend, hopefully without attracting the attention of the tax authorities.
+So let’s say that Mr. X really wants to buy the latest Maserati.
+If he tries to do this with the income he declares from his sales through his portable hot dog stand, then he may raise the attention of the Tax Compliance Unit, which would ask how he could afford a luxury car.
 As always, Mr. X has a devious plan to launder some money, and he does it in the following manner:

-Now you should be able to understand why when purchasing a one-car garage for your commercial catering company, the estate agent will ask you to provide all the documents to prove that your company really exists and to confirm who the actual owners are, as well as the identifying documentation of all owners and directors.
+Now you should be able to understand why when purchasing a one-car garage for your commercial catering company, the estate agent will ask you to provide all the documents to prove that your company exists and to confirm who the actual owners are, as well as the identifying documentation of all owners and directors.

-The objective of performing such checks is to try to make it as hard as possible for criminals to launder the funds they would have earned through illegal activities and in turn decrease the volume of crime committed.
+The objective of performing such checks is to try to make it as hard as possible for criminals to launder the funds they would have earned through illegal activities and decrease the volume of crime committed.